Lex-Col/Guardian-Angel-Protocol/README.md

 * **Interrupt Masking:** Instant background process freeze.
 * **Heartbeat Suppression (Authenticated SPI):** Physical power-cutoff via Safety-PLC.
 Transmission on the dedicated SPI line is secured via a hardcoded HMAC signature.
 The PLC mathematically verifies the Warden's Kill Order before pulling the plug, structurally eliminating bus-interposition hijacking.
 * **Vaporization (Crypto-Scrub + Targeted DMA):** Hardware MTE instantly nullifies all Realm memory tags to `0xF` to break the logical boundary.
 Simultaneously, the memory controller executes a highly targeted **Zero-Fill DMA Scrub** exclusively on the known Realm Granules (ensuring completion within 0.25s).
-To secure the remaining host memory against cold-boot attacks, the AES-XTS memory encryption key is tied directly to the PLC's power-good line.
+* **Encryption Vaporization:** To secure the remaining host memory against cold-boot attacks, the AES-XTS memory encryption key is tied directly to the PLC's power-good line.
 Upon power drop, the hardware key register instantly vaporizes, rendering the rest of the DRAM into mathematically encrypted garbage before the supercapacitor depletes.

 ## 8. State Recovery: The Ark (0x2516), The Mantle (0x1028) & Purgatory (0x2004)